pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-workload.hbs.md

 ### <a id='auth-grant-types'></a> `authorizationGrantTypes`

-In OAuth2, a grant type is the way your application obtains token from the authorization server.
+In OAuth2, a grant type is the way your application obtains tokens from the authorization server.
 There are different grant types.
 Some of them allow your application to act on behalf of an end user, but others do not.